 After seven seasons as an assistant coach at the University of Pennsylvania baseball program, John Yurkow was promoted in July 2013.
-He recently completed his second year as the W. Joseph Blood Head Coach of Baseball at Penn in 2015.
+He recently completed his third year as the W. Joseph Blood Head Coach of Baseball at Penn in 2016.

 In 2015, Yurkow guided Penn to a 22-15 overall record, with a 16-4 Ivy League mark.
 The 16 wins in league play were the most in program history.
 The Quakers fell to Columbia, 4-2, in a playoff game to determine the Ivy League Gehrig Division title.

 The Quakers led the Ivy League in earned run average on the mound and slugging percentage at the plate, while finishing second in batting average and home runs offensively.
 Penn finished 14th in the country in slugging percentage with a .494 mark.